rauc/rauc/docs/using.rst

   rauc info [--output-format=<format>] <input-file>

-You can control the output type of rauc info depending on your needs.
+You can control the output type of RAUC info depending on your needs.
 By default it will print a human readable representation of the bundle.
 Alternatively you can obtain a shell-parsable description, or a json representation of the bundle content.